 The Houston Metropolitan Dance Company now known as, METdance, is concert based repertoire company with 10 dancers that are contracted from September- September and are in-house trained.
-METdance complete season includes five main performances per year in Houston at the Wortham Center/Cullen Theater, MATCH, Hub Studios, Discovery Green and the Miller Outdoor Theatre.
+METdance complete season includes five main performances per year in Houston at the Wortham Center/Cullen Theater, MATCH, REC ROOM, Levy Park and the Miller Outdoor Theatre.
 METdance also has Educational and Community Outreach component that aims to excite, inspire, and expose the art of dance to as many spectators as possible.
 The company conducts master classes, workshops and residencies in private studio, high school and university settings, both local and nationwide.
 The dancers serve as teachers, mentors, choreographer and most importantly ambassadors for the company.
 The company tours nationally and performs in the local festivals and community events and was voted by Houston Press "Best Contemporary Dance Company" in 2005 and 2014.

 “The Met has clearly mastered artistry and creativity.
 If you didn’t catch them in April, don’t wait another 15 years.” -Mandy Oaklander, Houston Press, April 2011

 "METdance’s gorgeous dancers push the choreography to its fullest and most generous capacity, while sharing the joy and electric verve of their craft with the audience."